Introduction

 Best Practices

-By setting up Laravel workers on Ubuntu, you've taken a significant step toward optimizing your application's performance and scalability.
-Offloading tasks to background processes not only improves user experience but also allows your application to handle more concurrent requests efficiently.
+By setting up Laravel workers on Ubuntu, we take a significant step toward optimizing application performance and scalability.
+Offloading tasks to background processes improves user experience and allows the application to handle more concurrent requests.
+With Supervisor managing worker lifecycles and Horizon providing queue visibility, we have a robust foundation for production-grade asynchronous processing.